COLA-Laboratory/cola_www_src/README.md

 hugo server
 ```

-It would start a local server and which would automatically update the website when you make changes to the source files.
+It would start a local server which would automatically update the website when you make changes to the source files.
 You could then open the website in your browser at `localhost:1313`.
 It will show you exactly the same version of what your website would look like online.

-This is just like the LaTeX workflow, where you could inspect your changes instantly (and locally) before deploying the website.
-You may use IDEs like Visual Studio Code to edit the source files.
+This is just like the LaTeX workflow, where you could view your .tex source files and the compiled PDF file side by side.
+Both of them work greatly with Visual Studio Code.

 ## 3. Deploy the Website